The Hard Problem: Productions

 The production received mixed reviews, varying from "stimulating...rich" by Michael Billington of The Guardian and "elegantly interpreted" from The Standard's Henry Hitchings to "major disappointment" from Dominic Cavendish of The Daily Telegraph.

-Philadelphia's Wilma Theater produced the U.S. premiere in January and February 2016.
+Philadelphia's Wilma Theater produced the US premiere in January and February 2016.
 The play was directed by Blanka Zizka, with the cast that featured Sarah Gliko (Hilary), Ross Beschler (Spike) and Shravan Amin (Amal).

 The Midwest saw a production in 2017 at the Court Theater in Chicago.
 A production played Off-Broadway at the Mitzi E. Newhouse Theater in 2018.

 Russian Academic Youth Theatre produced the Russian language premiere, which opened in February 2019 under the title The Problem (Проблема).